radiantlogic-v8/documentation-new/documentation/namespace-configuration-guide/08-virtual-views-of-cloud-directories-or-services.md

 <br>`description: The group has access to Salesforce`
 <br>`mailenabled: false`

-#### Working with Multiple Azure AD Tenants
+#### Working with Multiple Entra ID Tenants

-To work with multiple Azure AD tenants, you can clone the default graphapi or mgraph custom data source and change the properties to point to the tenant.
+To work with multiple Entra ID tenants, you can clone the default graphapi or mgraph custom data source and change the properties to point to the tenant.

 1. From the Main Control Panel > Settings tab > Server Backend > Custom Data Sources, select graphapi and click **Clone**.